back to all news and opinions

 Control

-With Adsum, you get ongoing monthly support on your tax credits.
-We continually calculate and notify you of your entitlement, and you can withdraw your funds whenever you need – putting you in the driver’s seat when it comes to your cashflow.
-The benefits include more intelligence over your tax credit assets, cashflow predictability, and a smoother balance sheet should you choose to make regular withdrawals.
+With Adsum, we continually update and notify you of your entitlement, and you can utilise your funds whenever you need – putting you in the driver’s seat when it comes to your finances.

 Convenience